quarkiverse/quarkus-itext/README.md

 > [!NOTE]
 > The main purpose of this extension is to make iText/OpenPDF work in a native executable built with GraalVM/Mandrel.

+> [!IMPORTANT]
+> You should use OpenPDF first as its modern and supports modern encryped PDF's.
+You should only use the legacy iText version if for some reason OpenPDF does not work for you.

 ## Getting started

 Read the full [iText/OpenPDF documentation](https://docs.quarkiverse.io/quarkus-itext/dev/index.html).